Orange City LGBT Pride March

 Orange City LGBT Pride March or Nagpur Pride Parade is the pride march organised annually in Nagpur, Maharashtra.
 It was started in the year 2016.
 It is a festival to honour and celebrate Lesbian, Gay, Bisexual and Transgender people and their supporters.

 2016

 The first Pride March was conducted on 5 March, 2016; organised by the Sarathi Trust, and supported by organisations like Red Cross Society, YMCA, India Peace Centre, National Council of Churches in India, Maharashtra Andhashraddha Nirmoolan Samiti, Matrusewa Sangh Institute of Social Work, etc. It was flagged off by the BJP MLA Milind Mane in his "personal capacity", who expressed his support, saying that "Every person of any sex should be allowed to choose a partner of their own choice" The march saw the presence of around 400 people including 122 straight supporters.
 The march commenced from the Samvidhan Square at 3pm, and went to Zero Mile to Variety Square to Jhansi Rani Square to University Library, Canal Road, Ramdaspeth, Lokmat Square to Panchasheel Square to Jhansi Rani Square and back to Samvidhan Square.
-The ages of the LGBT participants ranged between 19-42.
+The ages of the LGBTQ participants ranged between 19–42.